 MFA in Graphic Design

-Although graphic design students have full access to the computer lab in the College of Fine Arts, each student is required to own a personal laptop computer for work outside of the School.
+Although graphic design students have access to a computer lab in the College of Fine Arts, each student is expected to own a personal laptop computer.

 Graphic Design Curriculum

 |CFA AR 881, 882, 883, 884 Graduate Graphic Design||32 cr|

 |CFA AR 580 History of Graphic Design||4 cr|